-So no need to do loads of work on your product range: Infact, you don’t need any new products.
+No need to do loads of work on your product range: In fact, you don’t need any new products.
 The art of marketing for special occasions is in framing the product as a gift suitable for the occasion.

 Pick something that fits

 Now you know you don’t need a new product, pick a product you already have that is suitable for the recipient.
 T-shirts, tops, sweats or vouchers: All suitable for Valentines day or Christmas.

 Make sure you pick a product to front your campaign that your customer can imagine their loved one wearing.

 Dad would love a t-shirt or a warm jumper for Father’s day.
 Mum might be more interested in a tote shopper bag or teatowel for Mother’s day.

 Preparing the store

 Think of your store like a shop window.
 On special occasions, great shopkeepers will refresh the look and feel of their stores with a theme.
 The best way to do this is with your banners on the homepage and in your categories.
 You may choose to build and merchandise a category full of Gifts for Him, for example, and design a Valentines-themed homepage banner directing them to the category.

 Using homepage banners is a great way to temporarily theme your store for a special occasion without doing very much work at all.

 You can make these with our tools, or design your own – and reuse them each year for this event.